Ava in Noble County, Ohio — The American Midwest (Great Lakes)

 William Howard Spratley, AMM1c, U.S.N.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Crash of the USS Shenandoah / Lighter-Than-Air Flight (approx. half a mile away); a different marker also named U.S.S.
-Shenandoah (approx. 1.9 miles Claude L. Wilson (approx. 3˝ miles away); John Gray (approx. 5.3 miles away); Wreck of the Shenandoah (approx. 5.3 miles away); a different marker also named U.S.S.
+Crash of the USS Shenandoah / Lighter-Than-Air Flight (approx. half U.S.S.
+Shenandoah (approx. 1.9 miles away); Claude L. Wilson (approx. 3½ miles away); John Gray (approx. 5.3 miles away); Wreck of the Shenandoah (approx. 5.3 miles away); a different marker also named U.S.S.
 Shenandoah (approx. 6.7 miles away); VFW Post #4721 Veterans Memorial (approx. 6.8 miles away); Noble County Veterans Memorial (approx. 7 miles away).
 Touch for a list and map of all markers in Ava.

-Categories. • 20th Century • Air & Space • Military • Notable Events •
+Categories. • Air & Space • Disasters •